Swapna3008/21-Days-SQL-Challenge-IDC/README.md

 This repository contains:

-✔ Daily SQL topics
+✔️ Daily SQL topics

-✔ Practice questions and solutions
+✔️ Practice questions and solutions

-✔ Challenge questions
+✔️ Challenge questions

-✔ Screenshots of outputs
+✔️ Screenshots of query outputs

-✔ Cleanly organized folders for each day
+✔️ Clean and organized folder structure

+✔️ SQL files for each day's topic

+✔️ MySQL Workbench outputs for better understanding

-Each day focuses on one SQL concept, building from basics to advanced queries.
+Each day focuses on one SQL concept, building gradually from basics to advanced queries.

-📂 Folder Structure 21-Days-SQL-Challenge-IDC
+📂 Folder Structure

-Each day contains:
+Each day's folder contains:

 /Code → SQL files

 /Images → Topic, practice, and challenge screenshots

-🗓️ Daily Topics Covered
-Day	Topic
-01	SELECT Statement
-02	WHERE Clause
-03	ORDER BY Clause
-04	LIMIT & OFFSET
-05	Aggregate Functions (COUNT, SUM, AVG, MIN, MAX)
-06	GROUP BY Clause
-07	HAVING Clause
-08	String Functions
-09	Date Functions
-10	CASE Statements
-11	DISTINCT & Handling Duplicates
-12	NULL Handling (IS NULL / IS NOT NULL)
-13	INNER JOIN
-(Upcoming JOINs + Advanced topics)

-💡 What I Learned

-✔ Writing clean SQL queries
-✔ Understanding relational database concepts
-✔ Working with functions, joins, grouping & filtering ✔ Handling real-world datasets (hospital example)
-✔ Using MySQL Workbench effectively
-✔ Problem-solving through daily challenges

-📸 Screenshots Included

-Each day includes:

-Topic explanation image

-Practice query screenshots

-Challenge question outputs

 🎯 Goal of This Challenge

-To build a strong SQL foundation with hands-on practice and become confident in writing real-world queries for analytics and engineering.
+Strengthen SQL fundamentals

+Solve real-world style problems

+Practice hands-on querying with MySQL

+Build a consistent daily learning routine

+Create a clean, professional GitHub project

 🙌 Acknowledgements

-Special thanks to:
+Thanks to:
-Indian Data Club (IDC), DPDzero, Mentors & peer learners for making this learning journey engaging and structured.

-⭐ Connect With Me
+Indian Data Club (IDC)

+DPDzero

+Mentors and peers

+for organizing this structured learning challenge.

 If you'd like to discuss SQL, data analytics, or projects:
 📬 Swapna Morusu